RikaScarlet13/lvtv-backend/README.md

 ## Usage

 1. **Sign Up / Login:** Create an account or log in to start using the platform.
-2. **Browse Sessions:** Explore available live streaming sessions or recorded sessions.
+2. **Browse Past Streams:** Explore previous streams and sessions.
-3. **Join a Session:** Participate in live sessions, ask questions, and engage in discussions.
+3. **Join the Stream:** Participate in live sessions, ask questions, and engage in discussions.
-4. **Collaborate:** Use the built-in tools to work on group projects or discussions.

 ## Development